-Statistics are always published at 8:00 a.m. at the day announced in the release calendar.
+Statistics are always published at 9:00 a.m. at the day announced in the release calendar.
 No one outside of Statistics Denmark can access the statistics before they are published.
+Theme publications etc. may be published at other times of the day.
+The National Statistician can decide that such publications may be released before their official publication time, e.g. to the media and other stakeholders.